X

 KNOW BEFORE YOU GO

-Before you set out on your Montana museum tour, be sure to map out your trip and plan ahead.
-Some museums in the region are open seasonally and have limited hours, and a few are only open by appointment.
-Plan your time by getting a feel in advance for how long a self-guided or guided tour of each museum might be, and research ahead for fees—some museums offer free admission, others charge a fee, while others encourage a donation.
+Before you set out on your Montana museum tour, be sure to map out your trip.
+Some museums are open seasonally or with limited hours, and a few are only open by appointment.
+Plan your time by getting a feel in advance for how long a self-guided or guided tour of each museum might be, and research ahead for fees—some museums offer free admission, others charge a fee, others encourage a donation.

 Check each region for more information: